It’s a statistic we’ve seen too many times on broadcasts of NFL games.

 Also, we want to limit the study to the results produced by the offense, independent of what might happen on a field-goal attempt that ends the drive.
 If the offense needs a field goal and moves into position for an attempt under 55 yards, we credit the QB with a successful clutch drive – regardless of whether the kick is made.

-The 54-yard cutoff is based on the leaguewide breakdown of field-goal accuracy since 2000 (including postseason): attempts inside 55 yards are converted at a rate of 83.2%, compared to 43.4% from 55 and beyond.
-Thus if the quarterback gets the team in position for an attempt of 54 yards or shorter, he’s done his job.
+The 54-yard cutoff is based on the leaguewide breakdown of field-goal accuracy from 2000-19 (including postseason): attempts inside 55 yards are converted at a rate of 83.2%, compared to 43.4% from 55 and beyond.
+Thus, if the quarterback gets the team in position for an attempt of 54 yards or shorter, he’s done his job.

 Similarly, if the offensive team trails by seven or eight points and marches for a touchdown, the drive is considered successful regardless of what happens on the ensuing PAT attempt, be it for one point or two.
 Our numbers are based on the success of the offensive possession, not the conversion that follows it.